Business before pleasure

 In the gas treatment, the most often underestimated component is the heated analysis line: Does it only in theory the task of removing gas from the gas for processing respectively, she has to get in the practice of a Series of challenges put, which one only can get with a long experience history.
 This are tasks like laying in long Length by the fireplace as holding the temperature from 180 ° C to 200 ° C on the entire route.
 As the only manufacturer of heated pipes, AGT-PSG has had production facilities for extruded and flexible pipes for more than 30 years – through this combination, the customer always gets the best technical solution for him.
 Another innovation that the medium-sized company developed in 2015 is now enjoying great demand: the PSG Hybrid line.
 It establishes the link between the gas sampling probe and the processing in the analysis room and can be configured so that all necessary components for the operation of the probe are brought along the pipeline: from the power supply via the temperature sensor to the calibration gas.
 With gas extraction in particularly dusty applications, a backwash is often used, which is used to blow out the filter.
 The PSG Hybrid also scores points here: the PTFE tube with a 12 mm outer diameter, which is heated to approx. 90 ° C to 100 ° C, eliminates the need to install additional pressure cylinders.

 After heating is carried out during gas extraction and transport so that condensation does not occur, the sample gas is cooled during the preparation.
 However, this involves drying the gas by cooling due to the increasingly sensitive measuring cuvettes as well as the cross-sensitivity of the analytical methods with water.
 The sample gas cooler must provide the optimum from two disciplines: First, it is about a constant output dew point, which is often required at about 3 ° C. Since the water loadings of the gas can fluctuate due to environmental or process conditions, the heat exchanger must be able to react flexibly to these.
 A supposedly simple solution, namely to design a heat exchanger with a maximum cooling section, is countered by the second technical challenge: If the sample gas remains in the heat exchanger for a long time, the residence time with the condensate also increases and has a significant influence on the so-called leaching effect.
 Gas components such as SO2, NO2, HCL, H2S or NH3 combine with water and are washed out via the condensate – so that the gas composition after the cooler is no longer the same as it was before cooling down.
-To minimize this effect, AGT-PSG has developed a patented heat exchanger concept, which has now been further optimized by further development in the new MAK 10 Twister.
-The additional peculiarity of the solution lies in its modular design: From a simple 1-way sample gas cooler, it can be gradually expanded up to 4-gas paths, regardless of whether as a “cabinet” version with bevelled display for better readability or as a 19 “version.
+To minimize this effect but nevertheless guarantee a constant low outlet dewpoint, AGT-PSG has developed a patented heat exchanger concept.
+The additional peculiarity of the solution lies in its modular design: From a simple 1-way sample gas cooler, it can be gradually expanded up to 4-gas paths, regardless of whether as “cabinet” version with bevelled display for better readability or as 19 “version.
+For especially demanding applications with very low measuring range of water soluble measuring gas components the heat exchanger and cooler concept has been developed further.
+Result is the MAK10 LC with especially low wash out ratio which drys measuring gas very carefully in two cooling stages and guarantees an even more stable low outlet dew point.